 Tip: If a Learner would traditionally participate in multiple Placements, you can achieve a similar outcome in the system by linking multiple Host Employers to the Placement with different schedules.
 This means that you should only ever have to pay for a Learner to participate in Work-Based Learning once for a particular enrolment.

-Note: A Placement must be linked to a Class Enrolment.
+Tip: A Placement must be linked to a Class Enrolment.
 While a Placement will only be charged once upon commencement, the class enrolment will also be billable as per your learner-based licence agreement.

 WBL Pricing FAQs